-POW Camps: The locations of the Apex Camps operated by the North Koreans are believed to hold more than 300 remains, and peninsular Camp 5 on the south bank of the Yalu River, is believed to hold another 550.
-The main Death Valley Camp, also known as Pukchin-Tarigol, is believed to add 350.
+POW Camps: The locations of the Apex Camps operated by the North Koreans are believed to hold more than 300 remains, and peninsular Camp 5 on the south bank of the Yalu River, is believed to hold another 500.
+The main Death Valley Camp, also known as Pukchin-Tarigol, is believed to add over 230 more.
 Most of the men who died at these sites passed during the winter of 1950-51, before food could be delivered reliably and shelter was haphazard at best.
 By the next winter, conditions were far better and deaths were far fewer.
 There were many other POW deaths as well, but these were along the wayside or in smaller villages, of which Valley #1 Camp is an example.
-The villages of the Suan Camps may contain another 225 war dead from several recurrent movements, nearly all being exhausted men who could go no farther north in their marches.
+The villages of the Suan Camps may contain over 170 war dead from several recurrent movements, nearly all being exhausted men who could go no farther north in their marches.

 United Nations Military Cemeteries (UNMCs): U.S. and United Nations (U.N.) forces buried many of their own battlefield dead in temporary cemeteries at several locations across North Korea.
 As allied forces withdrew, these sites were abandoned to advancing Chinese forces.
 Following the war, many human remains were turned over by the Chinese and North Koreans during Operation Glory (details below).
 Some of the cemeteries were completely evacuated.
 However, these turnovers were incomplete, and we still hope to gather additional human remains from sites of the UNMCs at Pyongyang, Hungnam, and Koto-ri, as well as from many isolated burials whose locations are known to us.

 Operation Glory (and other returns): As required by the Armistice, both sides made an effort to return war dead during September through November of 1954.
 The Chinese and North Koreans provided a total of 4,167 containers, with an estimated 4,219 human remains, of whom 2,944 are known or believed to be Americans.
-Generalizing, the figures presented in the slide are “net,” after identifications from these returns have been deducted.
-This is also true of unilateral remains turnovers by the North Koreans in 1990-94 and in 2007, and our own recovery work in North Korea from 1996-2005.
+Generalizing, the figures presented on the map are “net,” after identifications from these returns have been deducted.
+This is also true of unilateral remains turnovers by the North Koreans in 1990-1994, 2007, 2018, and our own recovery work there from 1996-2005.